omerwwazap/blog/_posts/2023-09-15-LegalAspectsofMaritimeCyberSec.md

   alt: Cybersecurity Capability Maturity Model
 ---

-# Legal Aspects of Maritime Cyber Security
+# International Legal Framework for Cyber Operations

-## The Tallinn Manual - NATO CCDCOE
+**Cyber**: (in nouns and adjectives) connected with electronic communication networks, especially the internet...

 ## Laws that apply to Cyber Operations

 - UN Charters
 - The Geneva Convention (1949)

+### The Tallinn Manual - NATO CCDCOE

-## Use of Cyber Ops in States
+## Use of Cyber Operations by States

 - Use of Force?
 - Armed Attack?